 - In a shopping mall or large store: Do not panic.
 Watch for others.
-Move as quickly as possible to an interior bathroom, storage room or other small enclosed area, away from windows.
+Move as quickly as possible to an interior bathroom, storage room, or other small enclosed areas, away from windows.

 - In a church or theater: Do not panic.
 If possible, move quickly but orderly to an interior bathroom or hallway, away from windows.
 Crouch face-down and protect your head with your arms.
 If there is no time to do that, get under the seats or pews, protecting your head with your arms or hands.

 After a Tornado